Gissio/radpro/docs/devices/Bosean FS-5000/install.md

 ## Step 3: Flash the firmware

-Now, download the latest `radpro-flashtool` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).
+Now, download and unzip the latest `radpro-[version].zip` from the [Rad Pro releases](https://github.com/Gissio/radpro/releases).

 * To install from Windows, go to the `bosean` folder, keep the ok/power button pressed during the flash process, and double click `bosean-fs5000-[type].bat`.
-* To install from macOS or Linux, go to the `bosean` folder, keep the ok/power button pressed during the flash process, and double click `bosean-fs5000-[type].sh`.
+* To install from Linux, go to the `bosean` folder, keep the ok/power button pressed during the flash process, and double click `bosean-fs5000-[type].sh`.
+* To install from macOS, open `Terminal.app` (in `/Applications/Utilities`), go to the `bosean` folder and drag the `bosean-fs5000-[type].sh` install file onto the Terminal icon in the dock.

 `[type]` is the type of installation: `install` or `update` (note that not all releases support updating).
-For larger digits, you can also double click the `landscape-install` or the `landscape-update` installation types.
+For larger digits, you can also choose `landscape-install` or the `landscape-update`.

+The installer will display a list of available languages as two-letter language codes.
+Select and enter the language code to proceed with the installation.

-The installation will automatically create a backup of the original firmware in the `backup` folder, so you can recover your device if something goes wrong.
-Make sure you keep the backups safe, so you can always return to the original firmware.
-To flash a backup, drag it onto `bosean-fs5000-install.bat` (Windows) or `bosean-fs5000-install.sh` (macOS/Linux).
+The installer automatically creates a backup of the original firmware in the `backup` folder, ensuring you can restore your device if needed.
+Store these backups securely to enable reversion to the original firmware.
+To restore a backup, drag it onto `bosean-fs5000-install.bat` (Windows) or `bosean-fs5000-install.sh` (macOS/Linux).

 Before closing the device, take note of the type of Geiger tube: the markings on the glass should be either J321, J305, M4011 or J614.
 If you have an unmarked tube measuring 55 or 65 mm long, you probably have a J614 or J613 tube, respectively.